hafedhmhammdi/prometheus-grafana-openshift-430/docs/04-custom-dashboard/README.md

-# Accessing Custom Dashboard
+# Creating and Accessing Custom Dashboard

-We can access the custom dashboard as given below.
+Using the created Prometheus and Graphana operator instances, new dashboards can be created and accessed.

 ## 1. Accessing Prometheus Dashboard

+Premetheus will comes with a very simple dashboard.

 1. Goto the Route screen in the web console .